PS2Sanctuary/Sanctuary.Census/README.md

 #### Sanctuary.Census.Common

-This project contains the collection models, along with other shared services and types.
+This project contains the collection models, along with other shared services and types, such as JSON converters and the base database context.

 #### Sanctuary.Census.Api